Paul R. Raskin

 Representative Cases / Highlights

-Insurance Claim Attorney Seattle (Coverage, Insurer Bad Faith, IFCA)
+Insurance Recovery (Coverage, Insurer Bad Faith, IFCA)

 Paul has helped clients secure substantial insurance coverage in cases ranging from large corporations asserting claims for defense costs, property damage, and environmental remediation to individuals seeking benefits.
 Paul has also represented insurance companies and was appellate counsel in Supreme Court of Washington proceedings relating to Washington’s Insurance Fair Conduct Act.